Food justice movement: SNAP and other food assistance programs

-Beyond money there are children and summer food programs enacted in various states including California that allows either free or reduced lunches for those in food deserts and underprivileged neighborhoods.
-These initiatives allow these individuals to have food security in having necessary access to food they would not be able to have otherwise.
-Being that schools are pivotal institutions in securing food availability, the USDA has, done its part in having healthy/wholesome options available by adding new items to school lunches such as frozen rather than canned mixed berries and vegetables, grilled chicken breast fillets, egg patty rounds, and white whole wheat flour.
+There are children's and summer food programs enacted in various states including California that allow either free or reduced lunches for those living in food deserts and underprivileged neighborhoods.
+These initiatives allow these individuals to have food security by providing them with access to foods that would otherwise be unattainable for them.
+Because schools are pivotal institutions in securing food availability, the USDA has done its part in having more healthy and wholesome food options available.
+New items have been added to school lunches, such as frozen rather than canned mixed berries and vegetables, grilled chicken breast fillets, egg patty rounds, and white whole wheat flour.

 Education

 Many argue that simply increasing availability and providing vouchers will not solve the food justice issue in regards to food deserts, which is where the argument for nutrition education comes in.

-Studies have been shown that eating habits do not change when put grocery stores in poor neighborhoods, as reiterated by Barry Popkin, a professor of Nutrition at the University of North Carolina stated that simply adding a grocery store in poor neighborhoods, will not make a huge impact as food prices and people's shopping and eating habits undermine convenience.
+Nutrition education has been shown to improve food insecurity and quality of life.
+However, health issues for food secure individuals are a result of differences in wealth, income, occupation, and education combined.
+Therefore, "Nutrition education which focuses on individual choice and motivation as the only determinants of one's diet may therefore be perceived as unhelpful or patronizing in the face of these larger barriers."

 According to a study, within the first year government-subsidized supermarkets in high need neighborhoods households were reported to have a significance effect on food availability and consumption habits.
 Reasoning behind this includes that individuals formed reliance on their usual supermarkets and the abundance and affordability of processed foods.
 Due to these reasons, overall lower income families bought less healthy food than wealthier families, however there were even greater disparities found, "between families with and without a college education."
 These results suggest that in order to improve a person's diet and change perceptions it is essential that there be education on diet and health on top of increasing food accessibility and affordability.
 However the affordability of food may in fact influence food choice if the government chose to not only subsidize fruits and vegetables but also tax fast food, "to improve weight outcomes among children and adolescents."

-Genetically Engineered Crops
+Genetically engineered crops

 While many food justice interventions function at more localized scales, food injustice is both systemic and complex, and touches on the uneven global allocation of finite resources.
 The global food scarcity ideology is at the heart of many corporate food justice campaigns, and entities including Bayer campaign on feeding the world - and therefore cultivating more just societies - by using genetic engineering crops.
 Reports have questioned both the efficacy and ethics of GE crops as food justice strategies.
 These interventions also pose risks that threaten other pillars of just and ecologically viable societies; critics of GMOs cite the harms of overproduction, as well as decreasing genetic diversity of crops which can lead to wipe out due to invasive species.